Chile–Cuba relations: Relations between Fidel Castro and Allende, and the break with Pinochet (1970–1990)

-During Pinochet's military dictatorship in Chile (1973–1990) Cuba provided training and arms for Chilean leftists to set up an armed resistance.
-Chilean Revolutionary Left Movement drew inspiration from the Cuban Revolution and the Sierra Maestra in trying to set up a guerrilla in Neltume, which was obliterated in 1981.
-After that the Cuban-inspired rural warfare proved to be a failure, Cuba continued to support urban guerrillas such as FPMR.
-One of the largest smuggling of Cuban arms occurred in Carrizal Bajo, these arms where later used by FPMR to perform an assassination attempt against Pinochet in 1986.
+From that point on, Cuba provided training and weapons to left-wing groups in Chile in order to establish armed resistance.
+The Revolutionary Left Movement (MIR) was inspired by the Cuban Revolution and the Sierra Maestra in its attempt to establish a guerrilla movement in Neltume, which was dismantled in 1981.
+After rural guerrillas inspired by the Cuban model proved to be a failure, Cuba continued to support urban guerrilla movements, primarily the Manuel Rodríguez Patriotic Front (FPMR).
+One of the largest clandestine shipments of Cuban weapons into Chilean territory occurred at Carrizal Bajo; these weapons were later used by the FPMR in an assassination attempt against Pinochet in 1986.